 This up-cycling project in Spain removes waste from the ocean floor and turns this debris into raw premium quality materials ready for fashion companies to make clothes.
 There is hope yet for our seas!

 2. A wheelchairs that goes up and down stairs

 A bit like the Daleks, it’s now possible for wheelchairs to go up and down stairs – a great breakthrough for both but one much more life affirming!
 Designed in Switzerland, retractable rubber tracks come out of the chair to enable safe climbing and an additional set of wheels give stability.
 Students designed this brilliant innovation to give disabled people real independence.

-An Italian designer worked with a village in Ethiopia to develop a tower that harvests drinkable water from the atmosphere, collecting rain, fog and dew in its 12 meter tall bamboo construction.
+An Italian designer worked with a village in Ethiopia to develop a tower that harvests drinkable water from the atmosphere, collecting rain, fog and dew in its 12-metre tall bamboo construction.
 With no reliance on electricity but mimicking nature’s water collecting techniques, it delivers safe water which the villagers can collect from the base – safe and easily accessible water.

 4. A rescue drone for refugee at sea